Twisted bilayer graphene reveals its flat bands under spin pumping: IV. Magnon Green function and Gilbert damping

 In Fig.~\ref{GD1-supp}, we plot the normalized Gilbert damping correction $\delta\alpha_G/\alpha_G^0$ as a function of the twist angle $\theta$ and the FMR energy $\hbar\Omega$ at different temperatures.
 The bottom panels are a zoomed representation around the MA.
 Fig.~\ref{GD1-supp} shows that, the GD increases by decreasing the twist angle and sharply drops at the MA, regardless of the temperature range and the FMR frequency .\

 At high temperature ($k_BT>\lambda$), the GD exhibits, around the MA, a fine structure characterized by a peak which disappears at low temperature.
-The origin of this peak is, as discussed in the main text, due to the dispersion of the energy bands of TBG with the SOC and their corresponding thermal weights.
+The origin of this peak is, as discussed in the main text, due to the dispersion of the energy bands of TBG/$\mathrm{WSe}_2$ and their corresponding thermal weights $\Delta f(E)=f(E_{\langle S_z\rangle})-f(E_{-\langle S_z\rangle})$ (Eq.~\ref{lor}).